 What to Feed an 8- Week Old German Shepherd

 What you feed your puppy will determine their health and development.
 Food plays a crucial role in muscle, bone, eye, teeth, and brain development for a German Shepherd.
-An 8- week old puppy is still vulnerable and needs special considerations when choosing what to feed them.
+An 8-week old German Shepherd needs special considerations when choosing what to feed them.

 A German Shepherd puppy should be fed food specially made for large breeds.
 This is because the food contains high levels of proteins to ensure that your puppy develops fully.
 To avoid joint problems, make sure that the food is properly balanced.